 The key misunderstanding around the Resource Curse is that these countries are poor because elites are stealing all the money.
 That does happen, of course, but the deeper understanding is that many of these countries are even poorer than if they’d never discovered any natural resources.
 It also leads to what’s known as “path dependence,” as other sectors wither, leading to a problem known as ‘putting all your eggs in one basket.’

 There is a large overlap between the two “curses,” both in terms of the causes, and the effects: a similar “brain drain,” a “Dutch Disease,” recurring volatility and crises, rent-seeking (or wealth-extraction) dynamics, state capture by private interests, and plenty more.
-To understand more, see Section 1.0 Online Doctor To Prescribe Tramadol.
+To understand more, see Section 1.0 Tramadol Online Reddit.

 6. The Telephone Comparison